backstage/backstage/.changeset/green-lies-hammer.md

 '@backstage/plugin-catalog': patch
 ---

-Build a general TablePage component to enforce a more responsive layout for the Catalog & API page.
-Filters are now wrapped in an accordion on smaller screens, enabling the user to see & interact better with the table.
-Additionally, a test was added, to check that the responsive wrapping is working for the Catalog page.
+Changing the layout of the Catalog & API page to use responsive wrappers for table & filters.
+The goal is to enforce a responsive layout & that the Catalog & API page are better useable on smaller screens by showing more of the main content.
+To apply this changes to your custom catalog page, you can add the wrappers following the updated documentation on catalog customization.

+Additionally, the tests for Material UI breakpoints were adjusted & used to test the responsive wrappers.